-If you have a Traeger too you can do both, grill and smoke meats.
+If you have a Traeger too you can do both.
+You can make the best grilled steak recipe, and smoke meats.
 These temps are important to have for any cooking method, doesn’t matter whether you have a charcoal, pellet, propane or electric grill.

 Meat Cooking Temperatures Chart Printable

 If you’re anything like we are each one of us has a definite preference when it comes to cooking steak.
-No matter whether you cook it on a gas grill or sear it in a cast iron pan you probably want it medium or well done every single time.
+No matter whether you cook it on a gas grill, make air fryer ribeye, or sear it in a cast iron pan you probably want it medium or well done every single time.
 No matter what.

 My husband wants his New York strip still moooooing where as my filet mignon or ribeye steak better be VERY dead or I’m not touching it.
 That is why it’s important to measure the internal temperature to get it just right.